buzuddha/automatic-ripping-machine/arm_wiki/Alternate-Install-TrueNAS.md

    In the **Container Environment Variables** section add the variables `ARM_UID` and `ARM_GID` and set both to `568`.
 This is TrueNAS' default `apps` user/group, which will most likely already have access to your directories and files.

+   **REMINDER**: if your folder on the host that houses the ARM home folder is owned by root (user:group) you may run into permission issues here, even if apps is included in your ACL for the overaching share.
+Besure to check ownership of the host paths and ensure that they are owned by `apps:apps` by selecting "System Settings > Shell" and issuing the command `ls -l /mnt/path/to/host/arm/home`.
+If you need to make changes, issue the command `chown -R apps:apps /mnt/path/to/host/arm/home`.
+Alternatively, you can amend the ALC ensure apps:apps has permissions by clicking "Apply permissions recursively".

    - **Alternate**:
    Adjust the directory and file permissions to allow read/write access for user and group ID `1000`, either by `chown`ing the directories/files, or adding corresponding ACLs.